ClearScore fosters a culture of feedback with simple 1-on-1s

 Empowering employees to initiate the performance conversation

-When done right, feedback improves performance and engagement of teams, builds confidence, drives development and promotes career mobility.
+When done right, feedback improves the performance and engagement of teams, builds confidence, drives development and promotes career mobility.

 Studies have estimated that over 65% of employees crave bi-weekly feedback.